LGBT Equality at the Fortune 500

 - six prohibit discrimination based on gender identity and

-- eight provide partner health benefits.
+- six provide partner health benefits.

 - About Workplace Discrimination and Harassment Policies